- Can we funnel the CT series into 15 concepts?

 Radical Theory #13: The leptin receptor is primordially a cold based electron counter for nutrients from foods.
 I think it evolved the ability to function in warm environments as mammals evolved onto land and took the planet over.
 Our earliest ancestors however began in the cold polar seas and on cold polar land masses.
 The biochemistry we know today in textbooks only represents the warm adapted mammalian pathways, and as such, are not complete in my view.

-Training Fiction: Ketosis is most efficient mammalian fuel in the cold not carb loading.
+Training Fiction: Carbs are mandatory.
+The work of Volek, Phinney, Attia, and many others are pulling the veil back that ketosis is most efficient mammalian fuel in the cold, and not carb loading.
 Carb loading is a thought born of only understanding the warm adapted mammalian pathways.
 There are numerous examples of athletes using the cold adapted pathways having superior performance to the warm adapted pathways.
 The issue is that too few have decided to access it because it takes 24-36 months to reach those peak levels.
 The Sherpa’s remain the best example of this in today’s modern world.
 They have been extensively studied by NASA.

 At extremes, biochemistry changes in nature for our benefit.
 Evolution has a plan for this because it tapped it many times before.
 REALIZE THAT modern trainers are oblivious to this therefore they regurgitate what is best from the literature that is based upon mammals who are warm adapted eating a warm adapted diet!
 Can you say major mismatch!
 The best example of this today is the technology of Vasper which can not be explained by the published data in modern exercise physiology books.
 This should be a huge clue that we are missing some major factors.
 Vasper is a known entity in NASA research.
 Vasper has licensed the NASA technology generated from the Sherpa’s in the 1970’s.